Content

 Water is the stuff of life.
 It’s also a critical component of losing weight for men.

-Not only does hydration support healthy digestion, metabolism, blood pressure and body temperature regulation, but it can also help prevent overeating and promote fat digestion.
+Not only does hydration support healthy digestion, metabolism, blood pressure, and body temperature regulation, but it can also help prevent overeating and promote fat digestion.

 Low-carb diets can promote short-term weight loss.
 But they aren’t for everyone and may not be a solution for sustainable weight loss — weight gain is likely when you start eating carbs again.

 What might be better is learning which carbs will give you the most nutritional bang for your buck.
-Let’s break down the two camps of carbohydrates: complex and simple (or refined).
+Let’s break down the two camps of carbohydrates: complex and simple (or refined):

-Complex carbs are minimally processed and high in fiber.
-Simple carbs are the opposite — things like donuts, white rice, white bread, potato chips and candy.
+Simple carbs are the opposite — things like donuts, white rice, white bread, potato chips, and candy.

 Think about where you can replace simple carbs with complex ones, like: